jakecoffman/crud/README.md

 Then in your `main.go`:

-1. Create a router with `NewRouter`, use an adapter from the adapters package or write you own.
+1. Create a router with `NewRouter`, use an adapter from the `adapters` sub-package or write you own.
 2. Add routes with `Add`.
 3. Then call `Serve`.